 You may have the right to sue a company on behalf of your child if your son or daughter was scalded in school or in a hotel or apartment.
 If your child is under 18 years of age, he or she is too young to sue.
-However, the child’s parent or guardian may have the right to sue on behalf of your minor child if he or she is scalded at school, at a hotel, restaurant or store, at an apartment (sue the owner/landlord), or elsewhere.
+However, the child’s parent or guardian may have the right to sue on behalf of a minor child if he or she is scalded at school, at a hotel, restaurant or store, at an apartment (sue the owner/landlord), or elsewhere.
 These are serious cases because scald-burn injuries can cause significant long-lasting injury and can even be fatal.
 Compensation can be in the millions, depending on the severity of the injuries and the facts of the case.

 Contact Attorney Eric Hageman if Your Child was Scalded and You want to Sue

 Attorneys at Pritzker Hageman have obtained many settlements over a million dollars for clients, including over $10 million for severe burn injuries.
 Our attorneys have been quoted by the Associated Press, CNN, The New York Times.
 The Pritzker Hageman law firm is a U.S. News and World Report “Best Law Firm”.

 Eric Hageman has obtained money settlements from hotel chains, landlords and other property owners, and schools.
 In every case, he and his team work to get out clients the best possible settlement, and if the company being sued doesn’t settle, Eric brings the company to court.
 He has fought and won against teams of corporate lawyers.
 If you need a burn lawyer for your scalded child, contact Eric for a free consultation.

 Scald-Burn Lawsuit Information